HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

             </init>

             <!-- this element refers to $users at the parent `div` element,
-                 no the one with the same name at the `body` element -->
+                 not the one with the same name at the `body` element -->
             <iterate on $users>
                 ...
             </iterate>